abhiTronix/vidgear/README.md

       pip install opencv-python
     ```

-* **`FFmpeg:`** VidGear must requires FFmpeg for its powerful video compression and encoding capabilities. :star2: Follow this [**WiKi Page**][ffmpeg-wiki] for its installation. :star2:
+* **`FFmpeg:`** VidGear must require FFmpeg for its powerful video compression and encoding capabilities. :star2: Follow this [**FFmpeg wiki page**][ffmpeg-wiki] for its installation. :star2:

 * **`picamera:`** Required for using Raspberry Pi Camera Modules(_such as OmniVision OV5647 Camera Module_) on your Raspberry Pi machine.
 You can easily install it via pip:

     ```sh
       pip install picamera
     ```
-  Also, make sure to enable Raspberry Pi hardware specific settings prior using this library.
+  Also, make sure to enable Raspberry Pi hardware-specific settings prior to using this library.

 * **`mss:`** Required for Screen Casting.
 Install it via pip: